TateImce/BibleApp/README.md

 **BIBLEAPP**

 👋 Hi, I’m @TateImce

 **DESCRIPTION**

-This a straight forward little web app that draws values from bible .json files and displays them on the page.
-The script is done in vanilla javascript and styling with bootstrap.
+This a fun little straight forward web app that draws values from bible json files and displays them on the page.
+The script is done using vanilla javascript and styling with bootstrap.

 **SHOUT OUT**

-A special acknowledgement to the Bible Super Search at https://www.biblesupersearch.com for the json files.
+A special acknowledgement to the Bible Super Search site at https://www.biblesupersearch.com for the free json files.

 This program is just an exercise that I needed to do, but if you are interested let me know, perhaps I can improve on it.